 - 4 buns and a little butter or oil to brush them with

-Add the butter to a skillet, when hot, add the onions and thyme and about 1/4 cup of water if just making one or two burgers or about a half cup if making four.
+Add the butter to a skillet, when hot, add the onions and thyme and about 1/4 cup of water.
 Add lid and allow to simmer for three or four minutes until onions are tender are the water is nearly evaporated.
 (Check during cooking time to make sure all the water hasn’t evaporated early.)
 Remove lid and continue to cook, stirring often and adding a splash of water now and then if the onions are beginning to darken unevenly and stick to the pan.
 When onions are soft and beautifully browned, add dash of the brandy or Sherry and remove from heat.

 In the meantime, brush the cut side of the buns with butter or oil and toast in a hot pan or on the grill.